Building-Wide Wi-Fi for Business (2019 Update)

 These products work in pairs.
 Plugged directly into electrical outlets, one unit will transmit a signal while one receives further up or down the circuit.
 Some wireless mesh systems include powerline backhaul, but you will need to specify this feature in your search.

 Keep in mind that you will be using your electrical wiring system, so ensure that the transmitter and receiver are not isolated electronically.
 Some complex wiring systems may be difficult to navigate, so before pursuing this option talk to the building manager about circuitry.

 Architecting a Building-Wide Wi-Fi that Will Last

 It is truly a great time to renovate your office Wi-Fi system because the largest problems have been overcome already.
-This is one area where competition and smart engineering have come together to produce cost-effective systems that work like they should.
-Still, further development will come before you know it, Wi-Fi 6 and Wi-Fi 7 being the most important.
+This is one area where competition and smart engineering have come together to produce cost-effective systems that work as they should.
+Still, further, development will come before you know it, with Wi-Fi 6 and Wi-Fi 7 being the most important.